vasanth2703/EyeNav/README.md

 ## Solution

-This project implements an AI-powered eye-tracking cursor that enables hands-free control of PCs and smartphones using only eye movements and blinks.
-It uses the IBM Granite Vision Transformer to analyze webcam video and translate eye movements into cursor control.
+This project implements an AI-powered eye-tracking cursor that enables hands-free control of the browser using only eye movements and blinks.
+It uses the IBM Granite Vision Transformer to analyse webcam video and translate eye movements into cursor control.

 ## Key Features